UX DESIGN

 Participants were very satisfied with the design and remarked that it was in line with the NYTimes Cooking app design that they are familiar with.

-4 out of 4 participants expressed that they would usethis new feature and expressed general excitement about the concept.
+4 out of 4 participants expressed that they would use this new feature and expressed general excitement about the concept.

 What needs work